-Grids are often used to harmonise datasets: point, line and polygon features can be converted to grids and then several different layers of information (emission sources) can easily be aggregated together (see section 3.4).
+Grids are often used to harmonise datasets: point, line and polygon features can be converted to grids and then several different layers of information (emission sources) can easily be aggregated together (see Section Error!
+Reference source not found.).

 Line sources: A line source is an emission source that exhibits a line type of geography, e.g. a road, railway, pipeline or shipping lane.
 Line sources are represented by vectors with a starting node and an end node specifying an x, y location for each.
 Line source features can also contain vertices that define curves between the start and end reference points.